s6ruby/programming-crypto-contracts/README.md

 }
 ```

-Let's convert the contract code ruby and run it to decipher (and understand) the magic money machine!
+Let's convert the contract code to ruby and run it to decipher (and understand) the magic money machine!

 ``` ruby
 class Governmental < Contract